aws-neuron/aws-neuron-sdk/release-notes/tools/tensorboard-neuron.rst

 * Neuron operator timeline view now includes Neuron Runtime setup/teardown time and a collapsed execution of NC engines and DMA - see Tensorboard tutorial for updated views.

-* Improved execution categorization to include "control" instructions (Process Control)
+* Improved execution categorization to include "control" instructions